Cole Beasley ‘catches’ the social media attention of NFL, special shirt

 Ties to Dak

 Quarterback Dak Prescott promoted his first signature bow tie that helps fight cancer.
-Each week he’ll debut a specially-themed bow tie at dakties.com.
+Each week he’ll debut a specially themed bow tie at dakties.com.
 This week’s tie is the Rookie of the Year bow tie.

 Each Lombardo Custom Apparel tie is $175.
 A portion of the proceeds go to fighting colon cancer.
-Prescott’s mother Peggy died from the disease in 2013.
+Prescott’s mother, Peggy, died from the disease in 2013.

 Available Now!
 My Limited Edition "Rookie of the Year" Signature Bow Tie. #DressUpForTheCure pic.twitter.com/MNkRFVg33J— Dak Prescott (@dak) September 11, 2017

-Take a load off, mom
+Take a load off, Mom

 Apparently, Ryan Switzer bought his mom a new bed, or at least a mattress.
-He tweeted a photo of his mom enjoying the her new Sleep Number mattress on Monday.
+He tweeted a photo of his mom enjoying the her new Sleep Number mattress Monday.
 What better way to celebrate an NFL contract than buying your mom a big-ticket item, right?

 Mom loves the new bed @sleepnumber!
 Thank you! pic.twitter.com/GQP2BeE9oV— Ryan Switzer (@Switz) September 11, 2017